 If you know your burn rate, you’re better prepared for long-term success.
 If your burn rate shows a rapidly diminishing runway, you may decide to put off large cash outlays, for example.
 Knowing your burn rate may be a motivator to cut your expenses or find ways to rapidly increase your revenue to cover the difference.

 A high burn rate can also impact your business in other ways.
 Creditors may hesitate to give you loans if your burn rate is too high.
-Your vendors may tighten credit terms as your burn rate increases to protect themselves from your potential default.
+Your suppliers may tighten credit terms as your burn rate increases to protect themselves from your potential default.
 Although these are normal business practices, calculating your burn rate and finding your runway period gives you the information you need to plan and increase your chances of having enough cash on hand.

 When you’re starting your business, tracking your burn rate is important for knowing how long your cash can last.
 Using accounting software can help you track those expenses and revenue to more easily calculate burn rate and other metrics.
 Improve your cash flow with invoices, payments, and expense tracking.
 See how much cash you have on hand with QuickBooks.